 Copying Elements:

 I am used to copying charts or parts of an old presentation to create a new template, or taking parts of a deliverable deck and creating a summary report.
 Yet, for some reason, with Google, charts all remain connected.
 So, if you copy and paste a chart in Slides, a change in one chart will impact any linked copies.
-If you want to copy a chart you need to do this in Sheets and insert it into Slides.
+If you want to copy a chart you need to make a copy in Sheets and insert it into the Slides.
 This will also happen if you copy a presentation, it will always impact the original version.

 As part of our automation process we have developed a tool that will create a ‘deep copy’ of the object allowing for copy and paste of charts, slides and presentations.